Foods to avoid high cholesterol

 FOODS TO AVOID HIGH CHOLESTEROL

-3. I can't bring myself to say "change to margarine" but butter in very, very limited quantities.
+3. I can't bring myself to say "change to margarine" but butter in very limited quantities; more olive oil.

-5. Absolutely avoid all hydrogenated foods.
-No chips, no margarine, read the labels.
-NO HYDROGENATED FOODS.
+5. Absolutely avoid all hydrogenated foods; no chips or nick-knacks.
+Read the labels.

 LONG TERM STRATEGY

-There are a lot of foods that will adsorbe the cholesterol you are eating and prevent it being absorbed into your blood stream.
-THIS IS THE WAY TO GO.
-Then you can have your cake, AND EAT IT!
+There are a lot of foods that will hinder the cholesterol you are eating being absorbed into your blood stream.
+This is definitely the easier way to go.
+Then you can have your cake, AND EAT IT.

 Good luck, it can be done.
-I know because I have my cake, and I eat it.
-So can you, but you need to get to know about foods like oats, eggplant, apples, hummus and lots more.
-Delicious good stuff.
+I know because I enjoy plenty of eggs, dairy and some red meat.
+So can you but you need to get to know about foods like oats, apples and hummus; and lots more.
+They are the good stuff.
 Far better than meds to lower cholesterol with all their nasty side effects.

-To release that fat from your adipose tissue, obviously the first step is to find out which foods to avoid high cholesterol (it's not rocket science), cut back hard on them and especially all carbodyrates: starches like bread and pasta and potato and rice, sugary foods, and alcohol.
-Beer, especially, goes straight to the belly.
+To release that fat from your adipose tissue, obviously the first step is to find out which foods to avoid high cholesterol; that's not rocket science.
+Cut back hard on them and especially all refined carbohydrates; starches like commercial bread, pasta and potato from cold storage.
+White rice, sugary foods and alcohol need to be strictly limited.

 Homocysteine cardiovascular disease